zectorpt/mailsearch/README.md

 Or... copy parte and be happy...
 ---------------------------------------------------

-If you like it, star my repo or contact me josemedeirosdealmeida@gmail.com josemedeirosdealmeida.com
+If you like it, star my repo and don't delete my email <br />
+josemedeirosdealmeida@gmail.com <br />
+josemedeirosdealmeida.com